Guide: The Sangre de Cristo Range Traverse

 19.02 miles 11,215′ gain, -9,447′ loss

-Beyond words.
-This is the segment that you should have been dreaming of, as well as garnering a large amount of respect for — are you anxious?
+This is the segment that you should have been dreaming of, as well as garnering a large amount of respect for.
+Are you anxious?
 The scrambling at times is unrelentless, the views are world-class.
 Rivaling Segment 1 with its difficulty and danger, take this segment very seriously.

 Getting There